HackYourFuture

 My Role

-• Conducted user research (interviews, usability testing, heuristic evaluation) • Identified key usability and structural issues • Redesigned information architecture and navigation • Designed wireframes and high-fidelity prototypes in Figma • Iterated based on user testing and stakeholder feedback
+UX Designer (Internship at Knowit) • Conducted user research (interviews, usability testing, heuristic evaluation) • Defined information architecture • Designed key user flows and navigation structure • Contributed to UI decisions and prototyping • Iterated based on user testing and stakeholder feedback

 Key Insights

-• Users could not identify clear entry points • Navigation did not match user mental models • Key information was fragmented or hidden • Lack of clarity reduced confidence and trust
+• Users could not identify clear entry points • Navigation did not match user mental models • Key information was missing or hidden • Lack of clarity reduced confidence and trust

 Solution